Cloves - Syzygium aromaticum

 Cloves - Syzygium aromaticum: Botanic

 Cloves, Syzygium aromaticum, are the dried flower buds of the clove.
 In India, China, and the Orient, it is a spice much-used.
-We use it rather sparingly, which is a pity as it is a very aromatic spice.
+However, we use this spice rather sparingly, which is a pity as it is very aromatic.
 The carnation tree belongs to the plant species Myrtaceae.
-It grows up to 20 m high can reach the age of 100 years and carries evergreen leathery leaves.
+It grows up to 20 m high and can reach 100 years, and carries evergreen leathery leaves.
 The carnation tree blooms twice a year, and its flowers are red-white.
-Their aromatic fragrant flower buds are the spice.
+Their aromatic, fragrant flower buds are spices.

 The carnation tree has its origin in the Moluccas, which is an Indonesian island group.

 The harvest is carried out twice a year, by hand, before the buds discolor.
 The freshly picked carnations are red and turn brown during drying under the sun and lose 3/4 of your weight.